kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/04-real-world-project/02-real-world-project-cont.md

 ```

 * one small gotcha
-* When we build webpack will think we also changed our vendor
+* When we build webpack, it will think we also changed our vendor

 #### The fix
 Update this: